eliteportal/data-models/.github/README.md

 ### Outputs
 - JSON schema artifacts uploaded per workflow run
-- JSON schema files attached to the GitHub release (full release only)
+- JSON schema files attached to the GitHub release (Pre-release and full-release)
 - Schemas registered in the resolved Synapse organization (versioned when triggered by a release)
 - Markdown summary report posted as a PR comment (PR events) and written to the workflow run summary (all events)